-- Preheat oven to 400 degrees F. Brush two small, flat gratin dishes (mine hold 1 cup and measure 4 X 6 inches) with olive oil.
+- Preheat oven to 400 degrees F. Lightly grease two small, flat gratin dishes (mine hold 1 cup and measure 4 X 6 inches).

-- Heat 1 tablespoon olive oil in a large skillet over medium-high heat, about 2 minutes.
+- Heat 2 tablespoons of olive oil in a large skillet over medium-high heat, about 2 minutes.
 Add the garlic, the mushrooms, 1/8 teaspoon kosher salt and 1/8 teaspoon black pepper.
 Cook, stirring, until mushrooms have released their liquids and are tender, about 5 minutes.

 - Using a slotted spoon, lift the mushrooms from the skillet and divide them evenly among the prepared baking dishes.